gavinfielder/gut/README.md

 ```
 You can add your own unit tests to gut/unit\_tests.c.
 You do not need to anything except write the function and remake.

-You can run specific tests by supplying arguments:
+You can run specific tests or groups of tests by supplying arguments:
  - `./test prefix` runs all the enabled tests whose name starts with 'prefix'
  - `./test "search-pattern"` runs all the enabled tests whose name matches a wildcard-based ('\*') search
  - `./test 42 84` runs (enabled) test number 42 through test 84
  - `./test 42` runs enabled tests from 42 to the end of all the enabled tests
  - `./test` runs all the enabled tests

-You can enable and disable tests with the provided scripts:
+You can enable and disable tests with the provided scripts in the gut/ directory.

 ```bash
 Simple prefix-based search: